Yan Xishan: Premier of Republic of China

 In March 1949, Yan flew to the capital of Nanjing to ask the central government for more food and ammunition.
 He had taken most of the provincial treasury with him and did not return before Taiyuan had fallen to Communist forces.
-Shortly after arriving in Nanjing, Yan insinuated himself into a quarrel between the acting president of the Chinese Republic, Li Zongren, and Chiang Kai-shek, who had resigned from the presidency in January 1949.
+Shortly after arriving in Nanjing, Yan insinuated himself into a quarrel between the acting president of the Chinese Republic, Li Zongren, and Chiang Kai-shek, who had declared incapacity in January 1949.
 However, many officials and generals remained loyal to Chiang, who retained over US$200 million, which he did not allow Li to use to fight the Communists or to stabilize the currency.
 The ongoing power struggle between Li and Chiang seriously disrupted the larger effort to defend Nationalist territory from the Communist forces.

 Yan focused his efforts on attempting to promote greater co-operation between Li and Chiang.
 On one occasion, he broke down in tears when attempting, at Chiang's request, to convince Li not to resign.
 He repeatedly used the example of the loss of Shanxi and warned that the Nationalist cause was doomed unless Li and Chiang's relationship improved.
 Li eventually attempted to form a government, including Chiang's supporters and critics, with Yan as premier.
 Despite Yan's efforts, Chiang refused to allow Li access to more than a fraction of the wealth that Chiang had sent to Taiwan, and officers loyal to Chiang refused to follow Li's orders, which frustrated efforts to co-ordinate Nationalist defenses and to stabilize the currency.

 By late 1949, the Nationalists' position had become desperate.
 The currency issued by the central government rapidly declined in value until it became virtually worthless.
 Military forces loyal to Li attempted to defend Guangdong and Guangxi, and those loyal to Chiang attempted to defend Sichuan.
 Both forces refused to co-operate with each other, which eventually led to the loss of both regions.
 Yan's constant attempts to work with both sides led to being alienated from both Li and Chiang, who resented Yan for co-operating with either side.
 The Communists succeeded in taking all territory held on the mainland by the end of 1949 and so defeated both Li and Chiang.
-Li went into exile in the United States, while Yan continued to serve as Premier in Taiwan until 1950, when Chiang re-assumed the presidency.
+Li went into exile in the United States, leaving Yan, who continued to serve as Premier in Taiwan, as the de facto leader of the Republic of China, until March 1950 when Chiang re-assumed the presidency.